danielperna84/custom_homematic/README.md

 Option 4: Delete and reinstall the Integration.
 That will recreate all devices and entities with new names (Should only be used on freshly installs systems)

+### Updated firmware version not refreshed in Home Assistant device info

+The device firmware version is part of the device description and cached permanently.
+To refresh the displayed firmware version you need to clear the cache by calling the service [clear_cache](https://github.com/danielperna84/custom_homematic#homematicip_localclear_cache) and restart HA afterwards.

 ### Unignore device parameters

 Not all parameters of a HomeMatic or HomematicIP device are created as entity.
 These parameters are filtered out to provide a better user experience for the majority of the users.
 If you need more parameters as entities have a look at [this](https://github.com/danielperna84/hahomematic/blob/devel/docs/unignore.md) description.
 You use this at your own risk!!!